Ethical AI & Mental Health

 A cross-discipline collective for vetted clinicians, technologists, and researchers.
 We explore the intersection of AI and mental health without alarmism or evangelism.

-Join our sub-community in the Clincian's Circle or our wider community as a professional: both paths include membership in the broader Collective.
+Join our sub-community in the Clinician's Circle or our wider community as a professional: both paths include membership in the broader Collective.

 Featured in International Business Times